GlobedGD/argon-server/docs/server-api.md

 Some endpoints (namely telemetry) require authentication.
 To access those, you need a special developer token.
 If you are a mod developer and you want to access this data, reach out to me on Discord (`@dank_meme01`).

+# GET /v1/status

+Checks whether the server is up and running.

+The response is a JSON object, with keys:

+* `active` - boolean, whether the API is active and can be used
+* `total_nodes` - integer, amount of nodes currently registered
+* `active_nodes` - integer, amount of nodes that can process auth requests

 # GET /v1/validation/check

 Checks whether an authtoken is valid and matches the given account ID.

 Parameters are expeceted to be passed as a query string, aka `/v1/validation/check?arg1=x&arg2=y&arg3=z`.
 The parameters for this endpoint are:

-* `accountId` - integer, ID of user's Geometry Dash account
+* `account_id` - integer, ID of user's Geometry Dash account
 * `authtoken` - string, the authtoken supplied by the user

 If the status code is 200 (OK), the response is a JSON object, with keys: